 Stone houses are the most durable of the homes ever built in history.
 They are also more appealing when suitably blended with the environment, such as building on a hill, near a forest or closer to a flowing stream.

 Stone homes, therefore, portray some sense of permanence.
 This is because the stone is hardly affected by rain or bad weather and is quite resistant to rodents and other elements.
 Apart from the toughness, stone siding also provides a sense of appeal that makes them one of the most treasured, among other building materials in history.

 Real stone siding

-- Real stone siding is considered more natural and sustainable building material, as the stone is the most abundant material on earth.
-It is also an environmentally friendly material to use in your home exterior.
+- Real stone siding is considered a more natural and sustainable building material, as the stone is the most abundant material on earth.
+It is also an environmentally friendly material to use on your home exterior.

 - Real stone siding can be reused in case a home is destroyed or torn down.
 This makes it one of the natural materials that can be recycled in modern homes.

 - The cost of real stone siding is higher than stone veneer made from other materials such as plastic.